-There are a number of clients with BPD in this program, and I think it would be safe to say that all of these individuals have a considerable trauma history.
-This may be a gross over-generalization, but in my experience they pose the greatest challenge to service providers, and I would like to see more service providers take ownership of that rather than shifting blame to the clients.
+A number of clients in the program have BPD, and I think it would be safe to say that all of them have a considerable trauma history.
+This may be a gross over-generalization, but in my experience, clients with BPD pose the greatest challenge to service providers, and I would like to see more service providers take ownership of that rather than shifting blame to the clients.

 This came to mind recently because of some interactions I had with a client with BPD.
 She had approached me and expressed irritation with certain things.
 It quickly became clear that she was feeling invalidated, and the irritation had nothing to do with me.
-As we talked, I took advantage of every opportunity I could find to provide any sort of validation, and it was clearly effective.
-Yet this is a client I always hear other staff talk about as being difficult, and often when I hear them talk about their approach with her I think wow, no wonder you find her difficult.
+As we talked, I took advantage of every opportunity to provide any sort of validation, and it was clearly effective.
+Yet this is a client I always hear other staff talk about as being difficult, and when I hear them talk about their approach with her, I think wow, no wonder you find her difficult.

 It reminded me of a former client of the program, another female with BPD.
 Staff often described her as game-y, and trying to negotiate around things like which meds she would and wouldn’t take.
-All of the other nurses took a paternalistic, you-must-do-as-I-say approach, and they found her difficult to deal with, and she often refused at least some of her meds.
+All of the other nurses took a paternalistic, you-must-do-as-I-say approach.
+They found her difficult to deal with, and she often refused at least some of her meds.